sachinsancheti1/sanity-template-sveltekit-photo-sphere-viewer/README.md

 2. Visit the App and refresh the page to see your content rendered on the page

 The schema for the `VirtualTourPageBlocks` and `VirtualTourItem` document are defined in the `/studio/schemas` folder.
 You can add more documents and schemas to the Studio to suit your needs.

+## Additional Configurations to the Virtual Tour

+The Virtual Tour is controlled by the file `app/src/lib/Virtual.svelte` which uses the `Manual` mode using `textureX/textureY` coordinate system.
+This can be changed to `yaw/pitch` or GPS mode using the guide on the [Official Plugin Website](https://photo-sphere-viewer.js.org/plugins/virtual-tour.html#usage)

+The nodes are configured in `Client Mode`.
+The Virtual Tour by itself in the `new Viewer({ ... })` can be configured with more options using [Standard Configurations](https://photo-sphere-viewer.js.org/guide/config.html#standard-options) and [Advanced Configuration](https://photo-sphere-viewer.js.org/guide/config.html#advanced-options) Options.
+This will be helpful in customizing the viewer's page.

 ## Removing TypeScript